City-Bureau/city-scrapers/CODE_OF_CONDUCT.md

-# Documenters Aggregator Contributor Covenant Code of Conduct
+# City Scrapers Contributor Covenant Code of Conduct

 ## Our Pledge